Episode 9: The G in ESG: How Does Governance Impact Investment Returns, and Why

 Karen: I think it's important for us to understand that it's a stepping stone in including data, but we do have a few prerequisites or requirements.
 One, we need the data provider to have the breadth and the depth of data coverage.
 Now this is particularly important in the index world when we invest in thousands of companies.
 So we need to make sure that there's an adequate level of coverage.

 Karen: Also, very importantly, for non reporters, for any particular metric that we need disclosure for.
 And if for whatever reason, a company decided to report, then we need to evaluate the effectiveness of the estimation methodology and make sure that the estimation philosophy is consistent with our belief in the data set.

 Rafe: A lot of work going into this behind the scenes.
 Well, I mean, do passive investors have reason to think ESG integration actually helps their returns or are they accepting the risk of sacrificing performance, at the altar of feeling better about themselves?

 Karen: So unlike the early day values-based investors, the mainstream current investors really believe that they're reasonable approaches to do well and do good.
-And ESG integration is done correctly, can help improve return and/or reduce risk.
-So, that is a proof in the pudding, that we can actually improve performance.
+And ESG integration if done correctly, can help improve return and/or reduce risk.

 Karen: And it's also interesting to look at during this COVID-19 pandemic, ESG strategies have done well generally.
-There are a number of studies or research papers that have been done looking at how ESG meeting firms are doing relative to the overall market.
+There are a number of studies or research papers that have been done looking at how ESG-leading firms are doing relative to the overall market.
 And those firms actually have performed better.
-And conversely, the ESG lacking firms actually have done worse than overall market.
+And conversely, the ESG-lacking firms actually have done worse than overall market.